-What are Michigan's car insurance requirements?
+What are Michigan's auto insurance requirements?

+Car insurance is required for Michigan drivers.
 If you live in the car capital of the world, you'll need liability coverage limits of at least:

 - $50,000 in bodily injury per person

 - $100,000 in total bodily injury per accident

 - $10,000 in property damage per accident

 What are other required types of car insurance in Michigan?

 Michigan also requires you to carry property protection insurance (PPI) with a $1 million limit per accident, as well as personal injury protection (PIP).

 Important Note: Michigan's recently updated no-fault law gives Michigan drivers more options for PIP coverage.
 Learn more about the change.

 PPI helps to cover costs if you accidentally damage another person's property in your state with your vehicle.
 PIP covers your medical costs, as well as lost wages and death benefits, and pays out regardless of who is at fault.